noflo/noflo.github.io/documentation/_posts/2016-08-20-embedding.md

 It has always been easy to wrap existing JavaScript code into NoFlo graphs &mdash; just [write a component](/documentation/components/) that exposes its functionality via some ports.

 Going the other way and exposing a NoFlo graph to an existing JavaScript codebase can be accomplished easily using the `noflo.asCallback` API.
+This can also be useful for utilizing NoFlo graphs in serverless environments like AWS Lambda.

 ## Including NoFlo in your project